sathomas/jsDataV.is/src/text/ch5/03-component.md

 var timelinejs = new VMM.Timeline('timeline','100%','600px');
 ```

 Finally we have to build our <span class="smcp">HTML</span> markup with care.
-Timeline <span class="smcp">JS</span> styles its <span class="smcp">HTML</span> appropriately for an embedded `<iframe>`, but those styles aren't as compatible with a time line that's integrated in the page.
-In particular, it positions the time line absolutely and sets its `z-index`.
-If we don't compensate, the time line will float out of the flow of the page content, which is almost certainly not desirable.
+Timeline <span class="smcp">JS</span> styles its <span class="smcp">HTML</span> appropriately for an embedded `<iframe>`, but those styles aren't as compatible with a timeline that's integrated in the page.
+In particular, it positions the timeline absolutely and sets its `z-index`.
+If we don't compensate, the timeline will float out of the flow of the page content, which is almost certainly not desirable.
 There are several ways to adjust for this issue, and we'll use a simple one in this example.
 Instead of a single `<div>`, we use two nested `<div>` elements.
-The inner `<div>` will contain the time line, and the outer `<div>` establishes both a positioning context and size for the time line.
+The inner `<div>` will contain the timeline, and the outer `<div>` establishes both a positioning context and size for the timeline.

 ``` {.html .numberLines}
 <div style="position:relative;height:600px;">